 Residents include a mix of renters and owners.
 The median home value is $248,250.
 Whether you’re looking to buy or rent, you’ll find housing costs to be a fraction of Center City Philadelphia costs, and even less when compared to New York City or some New Jersey suburbs.
 In fact, many people are moving from New York to Northeast Philadelphia because of the affordability and lifestyle.
 Out of thousands of neighborhoods in the entire country, Bustleton was ranked the Top 10 Hottest Affordable Neighborhood in the U.S. by Redfin.

 Bustleton is north of the Fox Chase neighborhood and South of Somerton.
 Its northern boundary runs roughly along Red Lion Road, Roosevelt Boulevard marks the east, Pennypack Park lies to the south and the city boundary to the west.
 Of course, everyone defines neighborhood boundaries differently.
-This just an approximation.
+This is just an approximation.

 An estimated 33,000 people live in the Bustleton neighborhood.